Kelley Jakle: Early life

-Jakle was born in Carmichael, California.
-She was active in music from an early age, performing as part of the Sacramento Children's Chorus, singing The Star-Spangled Banner at sporting events, including a San Francisco 49ers game in 2006, and auditioning for the singing contest American Idol.
-Jakle began writing music in 2003.
+Jakle was active in music from an early age, performing as part of the Sacramento Children's Chorus, singing The Star-Spangled Banner at sporting events, including a San Francisco 49ers game in 2006, and auditioning for the singing contest American Idol.

 After graduating from Loretto High School, Jakle attended the University of Southern California, where she majored in communications.
 In 2007, Jakle joined the USC a cappella group the SoCal VoCals.
 During her tenure in the SoCal VoCals, the group won the International Championship of Collegiate A Cappella in 2008 and again in 2010.

 In 2009, Jakle took part in season one of The Sing-Off, a singing competition televised on NBC, as part of a group called "The SoCals".
 The SoCals were eliminated in the third episode.
 In 2010, Jakle again competed on The Sing-Off, this time as part of "The Backbeats".
 The Backbeats finished the contest in third place.

 Career

-While attending USC, Jakle joined the band, By the Way as lead vocalist.
-The band released a self-titled extended play in 2007.
-During her junior year, Jakle released a solo extended play, Spare Change, featuring a mix of produced and acoustic tracks.

 Upon graduating from USC, Jakle began working as an actress in Los Angeles.
 Her first film role was as Jessica in the 2012 musical comedy Pitch Perfect, with Jakle being chosen as a "ringer" due to her background in a cappella, at the request of vocal producer Deke Sharon.
 In 2013, Jakle appeared in 42, a biographical film about baseball player Jackie Robinson co-starring Harrison Ford as Branch Rickey, Jakle's great-grandfather.
 Jakle reprised her role as Jessica in Pitch Perfect 2 in 2015 and Pitch Perfect 3 in 2017.

 In 2013, Jakle released several singles, including a cover of "Ain't It Fun" by Paramore.

-On July 29, 2016, Jakle originated the role of Marilyn Monroe in Marilyn!
+On July 29, 2016, Jakle played the role of Marilyn Monroe in Marilyn!
 The New Musical at the Alex Theatre in Glendale, California.

+Most recently, Jakle appeared as Sarah in Pitch Perfect co-star Anna Kendrick's 2023 directorial debut, Woman of the Hour.